 Though anybody familiar with the SCP Foundation would know not to do this.

-As of the latest update SCP-096 now walks around in front of a room containing a pivotal switch, making avoiding him significantly more difficult.
+A later update changed things so SCP-096 walks around in front of a room containing a pivotal switch, making avoiding him significantly more difficult.

 KGB, aka Conspiracy, was a hugely involved espionage adventure game in which it was recommended and nearly required to take notes in order to make any progress.
 It was VERY easy to make the game unwinnable: